Can You Sell Your Life Insurance Policy?

 Alternatives To Selling Life Insurance Policies?

-In addition to the option to sell your life insurance policy through a life settlement or a viatical settlement, there are other options.
+In addition to selling your life insurance policy through a life settlement or a viatical settlement, there are other options.
 Let’s go over some of them.

 Accelerated Death Benefit

-An Accelerated Death Benefit (ADB) occurs when a life insurance policyholder receives a certain amount of their initial death benefit while they are still living.
-Another name for ADB is “living benefits”.
-ADB are usually specifically reserved for those suffering from a terminal illness and who have a life expectancy that is less than 2 years.
+An Accelerated Death Benefit (ADB) occurs when a life insurance policyholder receives a certain amount of their initial end-of-life payout while living.
+Another name for ADB is “living benefits.”
+ADBs are usually specifically reserved for those suffering from a terminal illness and who have a life expectancy that is less than two years.

 Once the amount is paid out to the policyholder, the policyholder must continue to make their monthly premium payments for the life of the settlement.
-It is important to note that the amount which is taken from the overall policy and given to the holder, is deducted from the overall face-value of the policy.
-Meaning, when the policyholder passes, the death benefit will be less.
+It is important to note that the amount taken from the overall policy and given to the holder is deducted from the overall face value of the policy, which means that when the policyholder passes, the beneficiary payment will be less.

-A smaller death benefit isn’t practical for certain people and their families, making ADB a poor choice for some.
+A smaller insurance death proceeds isn’t practical for certain people and their families, making ADB a poor choice for some.

 Borrow Against Your Policy

 Borrowing against your policy is a short-term solution, which allows you access to “loaned” funds from your overall life insurance policy.
-It’s important to understand that these funds must indeed be paid back over time.
-There is also interest that accrues on top of the loan amount that must be paid.
+It’s important to understand that these funds must be paid back over time.
+Interest also accrues on top of the loan amount that must be paid.

-Borrowing against your policy can indeed be a risky move, because if the policyholder passes before the loan amount is able to be fully paid off, the death benefit is reduced by the amount remaining on the loan, plus any interest that has accrued on top of that.
+Borrowing against your policy can be risky because if the policyholder passes before the loan amount can be fully paid off, the death benefit is reduced by the amount remaining on the loan, plus any interest that has accrued.

-Borrowing against your policy is only possible for those with a whole life or permanent policy, not those who have a term life policy.
+Borrowing against your policy is only possible for those with a whole life or permanent policy, not those with a term life policy.

 Surrender Your Policy

-Basically, surrendering your life insurance policy means you’re giving it up.
-More specifically, you agree to settle for the cash surrender value, which is less than the face-value of the policy.
-By agreeing to surrender your policy in exchange for the cash surrender value, you’re no longer entitled to the death benefit.
+Surrendering your life insurance policy means you’re giving it up.
+More specifically, you agree to settle for the cash surrender value, which is less than the face value of the policy.
+By agreeing to surrender your policy in exchange for the cash surrender value, you’re no longer entitled to the end-of-life payout.

 Let Your Policy Lapse

-If you decide to stop paying your monthly premiums on your life insurance policy, it will lapse–meaning, it will no longer be active.
-Once your policy becomes inactive, you lose all benefits that come with it, namely, the death benefit.
+If you stop paying your monthly premiums on your life insurance policy, it will lapse–meaning it will no longer be active.
+Once your policy becomes inactive, you lose all benefits that come with it, namely, the beneficiary payment.

-Policyholders who let their policy lapse usually do so either because they are no longer able to afford the cost of their monthly premiums, they feel they no longer need life insurance coverage, or they no longer need the death benefit.
+Policyholders who let their policy lapse usually do so either because they can no longer afford the cost of their monthly premiums, they feel they no longer need life insurance coverage, or they no longer need the payout upon passing.

 Ask To Lower Your Coverage Amount

-Lowering your coverage amount is usually only possible for policyholders who have a permanent life insurance policy, and not those who have a term life insurance policy.
+Lowering your coverage amount is usually only possible for policyholders with a permanent life insurance policy, not those with a term life insurance policy.

 If the company is willing to lower your monthly payment, it will come at the cost of lowering your policy’s overall face value.
-In doing so, your death benefit amount is reduced.
+In doing so, your end-of-life payout amount is reduced.

-There may be other ways to lower your coverage amount, but it depends on a lot of different factors, such as: the type and life of your policy, its cash value, dividends (if applicable), etc.
+There may be other ways to lower your coverage amount.
+However, it depends on many factors, such as the type and life of your policy, its cash value, dividends (if applicable), etc.

 1035 Exchange

-A 1035 Exchange occurs when you transfer the funds from one life insurance policy to another one.
+A 1035 Exchange occurs when you transfer the funds from one life insurance policy to another.

 If you’re hoping to transfer your life insurance policy funds from one policy to another, it’s important that you specifically utilize the 1035 Exchange process, or you risk paying income taxes on any gains from the original life insurance policy.

-The decision to switch funds from one policy to another is at the discretion of the policy holder, and may or may not be an appropriate decision for your unique situation and needs.
+The decision to switch funds from one policy to another is at the policyholder’s discretion.
+It may or may not be appropriate for your unique situation and needs.

 How Much Can You Sell a $150,000 Life Insurance Policy For?